Tools on Kubernetes

 Copy the linux-amd64/helm file to the server and place it under the /usr/local/bin/ directory.

-Then execute helm verison.
+Then execute helm version.
 If the command outputs normally, the Helm installation is successful:

 helm version